sunilt4/Operating-Systems/README.md

 ## List of Commands:

-1) cd ./<directory> - Change current defualt directory to <directory>.
+1) cd <directory> - Change current defualt directory to <directory>.
 If the <directory> argument is not present then report the current directory.
 If the directory does not exist then an appropriate error should be reported.
 2) clr - Clear the screen
 3) dir <directory> - List the contents of the directory <directory>
 4) environ - List all enviroment strings